When a person has a drug problem, they have a disease that can hurt the family.

 - They might not come home at night.

-- They may do bad things they would never do if they weren't abusing drugs.
+- They may do bad things they would never do if they weren't using drugs.

-Family members might fight a lot because of the problems the drug abuse is causing.
-The drug user might do and say things that upset neighbors and friends, and make the family ashamed.
+Family members might fight a lot because of the problems the drug use is causing.
+The person who is using drugs might do and say things that upset neighbors and friends, and make the family ashamed.